radu-matei/radu-matei.github.io/content/blog/kube-toolkit.md

 > Please note that there are still lots of things left to add, such as SSL, RBAC support or state management - you are more than welcome to contribute in any way to the project!

-As stated earliner, this tool is based on the great work done by the awesome Helm and Draft teams, and is essentially a stripped down version, written from the ground-up.
+As stated earlier, this tool is based on the great work done by the awesome Helm and Draft teams, and is essentially a stripped down version, written from the ground-up.

 Now for the actual implementation and how you can get started, and the first issue I bumped in was gathering the correct dependencies for Kubernetes 1.8: